Mindfulness: Definitions

+Mindfulness is the cognitive skill, usually developed through meditation or sustained practice, of sustaining metacognitive awareness towards the contents of one's own mind and bodily sensations in the present moment.
+In particular, it is a type of metacognitive skill involving cognitive processes such as attentional monitoring, attentional regulation, attentional focus reorientation, and subpersonal thought inhibition.
+Mindful awareness can be oriented towards both internal phenomena, such as thoughts and emotions, and external phenomena, such as speech or other volitional motor actions.

 Psychology

 A.M.
 Hayes and G. Feldman have highlighted that mindfulness can be seen as a strategy that stands in contrast to a strategy of avoidance of emotion on the one hand and to the strategy of emotional over-engagement on the other hand.
 Mindfulness can also be viewed as a means to develop self-knowledge and wisdom.

 Trait, state and practice

 According to Brown, Ryan, and Creswell, definitions of mindfulness are typically selectively interpreted based on who is studying it and how it is applied.
 Some have viewed mindfulness as a mental state, while others have viewed it as a set of skills and techniques.
 A distinction can also be made between the state of mindfulness and the trait of mindfulness.

 According to David S. Black, whereas "mindfulness" originally was associated with esoteric beliefs and religion, and "a capacity attainable only by certain people", scientific researchers have translated the term into measurable terms, providing a valid operational definition of mindfulness.
 Black mentions three possible domains: